 In the case of router access, we have to give credit to Nepal Telecom for allowing users to access the routers.
 By the way, TEWA-500G CPE for the NTC FTTH also has TR-069 like other Nepali ISPs which means the company can have access to it.
 Inside the TEWA-500G router, the interface is very basic, many things are hidden and there isn’t much feature except settings such as Wireless settings.
 Users can set WiFi name, password, security type, repeater, guest wifi, and Mac ID access control.
 It would have been better if there were more settings such as port forwarding, DNS server, bandwidth control, and QoS.

-In the past, I actually used to pay Rs 800 for ADSL plus about Rs 400 for telephone, so the FTTH package is cheaper and faster in comparison.
+In the past, I actually used to pay Rs 800 for ADSL plus an average of Rs 400 for telephone, so the FTTH package is cheaper and faster in comparison.
 Nepal Telecom has actually brought a good package with good speed after many NTC FTTH package price reductions and revisions.
 You should check the latest NTC FTTH tariff list and charges for more details on price and package comparison.

 NTC FTTH Speed Test